Uma Bharani

 Uma Bharani is an Indian actress who acts prominently in Tamil and Malayalam films.
-After acting only in few films, she then started acting in Tamil serials.
+After acting only in a few films, she then started acting in Tamil serials.
 She is now a dubbing artist in Tamil movies and serials.
 Her mother was T. R. Latha, who was a famous stage actress.
 She started her film career in Aanandam Paramaanandam.
 She also gave voice to the Hindi dubbed Tamil blockbuster serial Sindhu Bhairavi (Uttaran in Hindi), which was telecast on Raj TV.
-She gave voice to the character Sindhu (The lead role of this serial), also to Mahathi (Sindhu's daughter).
+She gave voice to the character Sindhu (the lead role of this serial), and also to Mahathi (Sindhu's daughter).